FlauschBert/crogue64/README.md

 ## Using VSCode with the VS64 Extension

 The VS64 extension renders both the `CMakePresets.json` and `CMakeLists.txt` files obsolete.
 Only the `project-config.json` file is needed to configure the project.
+Checkout the project description at https://github.com/rolandshacks/vs64?tab=readme-ov-file.